-“There’s a fractal nature to the Revelry process.
-Whenever I advise someone who is stuck using our process, I see this psychedelic, colorful background of like a Mandelbrot set or a video zooming into molecules & panning out to deep space in my head.
+“There’s a fractal nature to the Revelry software development process.
+Whenever I advise someone who is stuck using our process, I see this psychedelic, colorful background of like a Mandelbrot set or a video zooming into molecules and panning out to deep space in my head.

-Here at Revelry, we care about what we call “the process” a lot.
-Put simply; the Revelry Process is our lean-agile approach to building software.
-Thomas Knoll, Revelry COO, has distilled his explanation of the process to seven steps.
+At Revelry, we care a lot about what we call “the process.”
+Put simply, the Revelry Process is our Lean-Agile approach to building software.
+It can be distilled into about seven steps, including:

-- Understand the problem that we’re trying to solve (including context)
+- Understand the problem we’re trying to solve (including context).

-- Decide what to do next (approvals & prioritization)
+- Decide what to do next (approvals and prioritization).

-- Talk about how hard it will be to solve this problem (poker)
+- Talk about how hard it will be to solve this problem (Planning Poker).

-- Make sure it won’t break anything (peer review & QA)
+- Make sure it won’t break anything (peer review and QA).